wp-plugins/social-media-widget/readme.txt

 	* 64x64

 * Ability to select from 4 different icon packages:
-	* Web 2.0 (Default) - Icons from various artists at: http://www.iconspedia.com/
+	* Web 2.0 (Default) - Icons from <a href="http://www.iconspedia.com/">various artists</a>
-	* Sketch - Handycons by Janko At Warp Speed at: http://www.jankoatwarpspeed.com/post/2008/10/20/handycons-a-free-hand-drawn-social-media-icon-set.aspx
+	* Sketch - <a href="http://www.jankoatwarpspeed.com/post/2008/10/20/handycons-a-free-hand-drawn-social-media-icon-set.aspx">Handycons</a> by Janko At Warp Speed
-	* Heart - Heart v2 by The Design Superhero at: http://thedesignsuperhero.com/2009/03/heart-v2-free-social-iconset-in-heart-shape/
+	* Heart - <a href="http://thedesignsuperhero.com/2009/03/heart-v2-free-social-iconset-in-heart-shape/">Heart v2</a> by The Design Superhero
-	* Cutout - Icontexto Inside Icons at: http://www.iconspedia.com/pack/icontexto-inside-2222/
+	* Cutout - <a href="http://www.iconspedia.com/pack/icontexto-inside-2222/">Icontexto Inside Icons</a>

 * Ability to choose starting icon opacity from 50% opacity to 100% opacity
 	note: on hover, icons are 100% opaque.
 Does not work in Internet Explorer due to bad transparent .png support.
 IE6+ made the buttons look terrible in most cases (black border around the icons) - removed alpha filter to fix this.